x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/exchange-emergency-mitigation-services.md

 # Exchange Emergency Mitigation (EM) service

-What is it?

-The Exchange Emergency Mitigation (EM) service works to keep your Exchange Servers secure by identifying and addressing threats by applying mitigations to your servers using the cloud-based Mitigation Service endpoint.
-It also is used to collects and sends diagnostic data to Microsoft.
+The Exchange Emergency Mitigation (EM) service is a service that helps to keep your Exchange Servers secure by identifying and addressing threats by applying mitigations to your servers.
+It uses the cloud-based Mitigation Service endpoint to apply and download the mitigations and to collect and send diagnostic data to Microsoft.

+The Exchange EM service runs as a Windows service on your Exchange Server.
+When you install the September 2021 (or later) CU of Exchange Server 2016 or Exchange Server 2019, the EM service will be installed automatically on servers with the Mailbox role.
+The EM service will not be installed on Edge Transport servers.

+The use of the Exchange EM service is optional.
+If you do not want to automatically apply mitigations to your servers, this feature can be disabled.

+## 	Mitigations
-"A mitigation" is an action or set of actions used to secure an Exchange server from a known threat.
+A mitigation is an action or set of actions that is taken automatically to secure an Exchange server from a known threat that is being actively exploited in the wild.
+To help protect your organization and mitigate risk, the EM service may automatically disable features or functionality on an Exchange server.

+The EM service can apply 3 types of mitigations:

+- **IIS Rewrite rule mitigation**.
+This is essentially a rule that blocks specific patterns of malicious *http requests* that can endanger Exchange Server.
+- **Exchange service mitigation**.
+This disables any vulnerable service on the Exchange Server.
+- **App Pool mitigation** This disables any vulnerable app pool.

+You have visibility and control over any applied mitigation by using cmdlets and PowerShell scripts.
+For example, use the scripts to view the mitigation status and Windows Event log to see what mitigations were blocked by you or another admin.

+### How does it work
 If Microsoft learns about a security threat, we create a mitigation for the issue.
 The mitigation is sent directly to the Exchange server, which automatically implements the pre-configured settings.
 The mitigation package is a digitally signed XML file containing configuration settings to mitigate a known security threat.
 Once downloaded to the Exchange server, the EM service validates the signature to verify that the XML was not tampered with and has the proper issuer, EKU, and certificate chain.
 After successful validation, the EM service applies the mitigation.

 Each mitigation is a temporary, interim fix until you can apply the Security Update that fixes the vulnerability.
 The EM service is not a replacement for Exchange SUs.
 However, it is the fastest and easiest way to mitigate the highest risks to Internet-connected, on-premises Exchange servers before updating.

-The Exchange EM service runs as a Windows service on your Exchange Server.
-When you install the September 2021 (or later) CU of Exchange Server 2016 or Exchange Server 2019, the EM service will be installed automatically on servers with the Mailbox role.
-The EM service will not be installed on Edge Transport servers.

-The use of the Exchange EM service is optional.
-If you do not want to automatically apply mitigations to your servers, this feature can be disabled.

 After the EM service has been installed, it checks the Mitigation Service Cloud Endpoint for available mitigations every hour.